 Numerous medicinal plants are found in these forests.
 They include Concinium fenestratum (Sinhalese “Weniwelgata”), Salacia reticulate (“Kothala Himbutu”), and Tinospora cordifolia (“Rasakinda”), Lycopodium Squarrosum (“Kuda hadaya”) and Lycopodium phlegmaria (“Maha hadaya”) are among the rare plants the forest complex harbours.

-10,000 people live in 78 villages around the forest complex.
+The number of border villages of Kanneliya is 78 and the population of these villages estimated to be 10,000.
 Human activities within the forest reserve is a major threat to the existence of KDN forest complex.
 Collection of firewood, deforestation for cultivations of crops, using the forest reserve for animal husbandry is identified as the major threats.

 Nugegoda, Rajagala and Dediyagala hermitages are situated within the forest.
 The forest complex was subjected to logging until it was suspended in 1988.
 Fortunately, the diversity of species and plants remains largely intact.
 A forest corridor between Sinharaja Forest Reserve and the KDN forest complex is being planned for facilitating animal movement between the two forests.

 Green-billed Coucal, Sri Lanka Blue Magpie, Ashy-headed Laughing thrush and White-faced Starling are endangered bird species that occurred very often in KDN.
 70% of floral species in KDN is categorized as vulnerable while 45% in the rare plant categories.
 Kanneliya is a rainforest with very high biodiversity, according to the research conducted by Prof B.M.P kumara; there are 301 different species of trees in the forest.